Statistics & methodology glossary

 - Qualifying reviewer

 - A reviewer with n_u ≥ 2 and σ_u > 0.
-Only qualifying reviewers enter R1 and R2.
-Reviewers with n_u ≥ 2 and σ_u = 0 are admitted only to R3.
-Reviewers with n_u = 1 are excluded from all three lenses — their μ and σ are undefined.
+Only qualifying reviewers enter the aggregate, and every one of them counts exactly the same — no reviewer and no source is weighted above another.
+Reviewers with σ_u = 0 (never varies) or n_u = 1 (μ and σ undefined) are excluded.

 - Reviewer main effect